wp-plugins/benchmark-email-lite/readme.txt

 = 2.5 on TBD =

+* Added: prepopulation of Metabox Admin email name and from name fields.
 * Updated: Consolidated loading graphic to WP core image.
 Replaced subscribe form LIs with DIVs.

 = 2.4.6 on TBD =